JAlthea/Map-sorting-method/README.md

 This method is useful to custom-data-type such as class and struct.

 # Purpose
-For sorting of map which has non-default data type. </br>
+For searching specific data by sorting of map which has non-default data type. </br>
 O(n) -> O(1) </br></br>